 This P50 consortium is focused on the structural biology of host proteins related to HIV1.
 Previously, our role was to provide core services for electron crystallography as related to all projects in the consortium.
-A particular project that exemplified our work is a collaboration with the Virology Core directed by Dr. Wes Sundquist on the mechanism of interaction between the restriction factor TRIM5 $\alpha$ and HIV-1 CA. For the next cycle of the grant, our research will focus on membrane proteins related to HIV.
+A particular project that exemplified our work is a collaboration with the Virology Core directed by Dr. Wes Sundquist on the mechanism of interaction between the restriction factor TRIM5□ and HIV-1 CA. For the next cycle of the grant, our research will focus on membrane proteins related to the replication cycle of HIV-1.

-5 R01 GM128507 (PI Yeager, M.)
+5 R01 GM128507-01 (PI Yeager, M.)